The CVR MRC PhD Programme

 Unfortunately, we cannot consider citizens from outside the UK or Republic of Ireland (unless they meet the residency requirements above) for this programme.

-Admissions are now open for the 2021/22 academic year.
+Admissions are now closed for the 2022/23 academic year.

 Please APPLY NOW to start your application.